 With only 4 ingredients this Orange Smoothie is the perfect quick and easy breakfast or snack.
 It’s packed with fresh oranges so that means tons of Vitamin C to boost your immune system, plus it tastes delicious!

 As of late, my go-to breakfast choice is this Fresh Orange Smoothie recipe.
 It’s only four simple ingredients so it’s a winner in my book for just that fact!
 Not to mention it’s loaded with Vitamin C which we all can use a heavy dose of this time of year!
+We love to make these yogurt bites as a great on the go breakfast or snack too.

-Plus, it’s the perfect way to start the day because it’s so delicious and refreshing.
+This smoothie is the perfect way to start the day because it’s so delicious and refreshing.
 The perfect thing to get you going in the morning.
 It makes a great snack too!

 Why this Recipe Works: